 I do, nevertheless, have some broad guidelines I share with those workshop participants who are interested in using aromatherapy with their kids.
 Those guidelines are, of necessity, most conservative as I am loathe to have someone come away feeling empowered to get fast and loose with using essential oils with their children, particularly the youngest among them.

-To keep things simple and safe for parents in my shorter workshops, I generally recommend avoid using essential oils with children under the age of two years old.
+To keep things simple and safe for parents in my shorter workshops, I generally recommend parents avoid using essential oils with children under the age of two years old.

 Broadly, I don’t recommend application on the skin, even in low dilutions.
 I also caution against giving kids under two consistent, daily exposure to essential oils.